Firmanrachmad/team-management-FE/README.md

 # team-management-fe

-This project is created using Ember.js application, which is a frontend for managing teams and their members.
+This project is created using Ember.js framework.
+This project is the frontend side for managing teams and their members.
 The application interacts with a Loopback API [Team Management App - Backend](https://github.com/Firmanrachmad/team-management-BE) to fetch and manage data related to teams and members.

 ## Features